 We hope you find enjoyment in the trees of Princes Park.

-The Friends of Princes Park are very grateful to our members who have created the above tree information cards and to Harper Collins for their permission to reprint material from the above book.
+The Friends of Princes Park are very grateful to our members who have created the above tree cards and to Harper Collins for their permission to reprint material from their excellent book - Collins Tree Guide.
 Please note that the tree card content is covered by licence and is not, therefore, available to copy, reprint or otherwise transmit.
 The licence is non-transferable.
 The Collins Tree Guide is available from Amazon or locally from News from Nowhere.

 Community Environment Fund Team

 The Friends of Princes Park are grateful for funding from the Community

 Environment Fund Team which has enabled this project to go ahead.